Committees

 Key priorities over the coming year include:

-• Supporting the OMA Negotiations Task Force in assessment of HHR-related proposals and advising that solutions to physician workforce challenges must focus on the “3-Rs” of retention of the current workforce, recruitment to the Ontario physician workforce, and return of physician capacity to the workforce
+• Advising the Physician Human Resources working group on the continued development of solutions to urgent physician workforce issues, emphasizing that solutions to physician workforce challenges must focus on the “3-Rs”: Retention of the current workforce, recruitment to the Ontario physician workforce, and return of physician capacity to the workforce

 • Collaborating on development of the Physician Resources Integrated Model (PRIME) for physician workforce planning.
-PRIME is an OMA innovation project that is being constructed in phases, and once complete, will inform policies to align health workforce capacity with population health needs under different scenarios
+PRIME is an OMA innovation project that is being constructed in phases and, once complete, will inform policies to align health workforce capacity with population health needs under different scenarios

 Members